Wenish/nestjs-mongoose-casl/README.md

 ## Check the app

-The App should be avaiable on `localhost:3001/api`
+The App should be available on `localhost:3001/api`